Bay and Target Information

 WHAT IS NOT A TARGET?

-Furthermore the majority of these props have been purchased by club members with personal money, so please treat these items with respect, and please do not shoot them.
+Furthermore the majority of these props have been donated, or purchased by club members with personal money, so please treat these items with respect, and please do not shoot them.

 WHAT IS A TARGET?

-At Last Chance Handgunners, the ONLY items on property that can be shot are the target backers (pictured above) and steel already discussed in this newsletter.
-Anything that is not a target backer (5 in the pistol bay area, 7 in the rifle bay area) or a steel target IS NOT A TARGET.
+At Last Chance Handgunners, the ONLY items on property that can be shot are the target backers (pictured above) and steel already discussed above.
+Anything that is not a target backer (4 in the pistol bay area, 7 in the rifle bay area) or a steel target, IS NOT A TARGET.

-Below are some pics of items on the range that are NOT targets.
-You will see, some of these items have recently been used as targets in the last few weeks.
+Below are pictures of items that are NOT targets.
+Look closely, you will see bullet holds where some of these items have been used as targets, or someone hung a target on them, then shoot them.

 We ask you to please police yourselves and others.
 If you see someone shooting a non-target item (not a target backer or steel) please tell them the item is not a target.
 We are all in this together, so lets work together to make our range great.